 What will happen to the information I give?

 The recording of the interview will be typed up and the recording will be deleted at the end of the study.
 The typed up version of the interview will have all names and identifying features changed so that you cannot be identified.
-We may use quotations in our final report to our funders (National Institute for Health Research) or in articles for academic and professional journals.
+We may use quotations in our final report to our funders (Economic and Social Research Council) or in articles for academic and professional journals.
 If we do use anything that you have said it will be made anonymous so that you cannot be identified.
-Information will be stored securely at the University of Leeds and destroyed 5 years after the study has ended.
+Information will be stored securely at the University of York and destroyed 5 years after the study has ended.
 This allows time to answer any questions that might arise about the way the study was conducted or what it found.
-University of Leeds is the sponsor and data controller for this study.
-Research records may be looked at to check the accuracy of the research study.
-The only people at the University of Leeds who will have access to information that could identify you will be people who need to audit the data collection process and limited members of the research team.
+The only people at the University of York who will have access to information that could identify you will be people who need to audit the data collection process and limited members of the research team.
 Your data will be held in accordance with the General Data Protection Regulations (GDPR) and the Data Protection Act (2018).

 Who has reviewed the study?

-This study has been reviewed and given a favourable opinion by University of Leeds School of Medicine Research Ethics Committee (SoMREC) on 17th July 2019 (ref. no. 18-093) and by Her Majesty’s Prison and Probation Service (HMPPS) on 24th December 2019 (ref. no. 2019-383).
+This study has been reviewed and given a favourable opinion by University of York Health Sciences Research Governance Committee on 14th May 2021 (Ref:21/448/F) and by the National Research Committee for Her Majesty’s Prison and Probation Service (HMPPS) on 21st April 2021 (Ref: 21-034)

 What if something goes wrong?

 It is very unlikely that any harm should come to you as a result of taking part in the interview.
-However if you have any concerns about the way you have been approached or treated during this study, you can contact the Principal Investigator of the study: Dr Laura Sheard, e-mail: firstname.lastname@example.org
+However, if you have any concerns about the way you have been approached or treated during this study, you can contact Professor Patrick Doherty at the University of York, who is independent from the study team.

 Thank you for reading this information.